Inkybro/fpx_challenge/README.md

 3. Add a _form partial to the dealers view folder, and include it in both the new and edit views.
 Use Rails helpers or simple_form to create the form fields.

-4. Add a Unit model (required attributes should include Vin - Year - Make - Model)
+4. Add a Unit model and migration (required attributes should include Vin - Year - Make - Model)
   * Add associations so that a dealer is connected to their units.
   * Edit the dealer show page so that it displays a list of that dealer's units.
   * For extra points, fully flesh out a units controller with all CRUD actions and accompanying specs (passing, preferably).